fanicia/security-notes/notes/sqli.md

 SELECT * WHERE UserInfo LIKE $userInput
 ```
 and the result is simply shown on the corresponding website.

-Start by enumerating the number of collumns in the table:
+Start by enumerating the number of collumns in the table.
+Once that is done, you will be able to get a number of columns where you can see the output

 then, we can do futher enumeration like:

 ```
-' UNION SELECT null,  user(), @@version, database()  -- //
+' UNION SELECT null, user(), @@version, database(), null, null  -- //
 ```
-To get the user we are running under, the version of the database and the database name.
-(note the `null` column is queried first as the first column is usually the ID column of the table).
+or enumeration queries as seen in the bottom of this note document.

 ## Blind SQLi